Town of Austin

 Location.
 38° 44.764′ N, 85° 48.421′ W. Marker is in Austin, Indiana, in Scott County

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Marshfield Train Robbery (approx. 2.7 miles away); Lake Iola Interurban Site (approx. 3.9 miles away); Scottsburg Depot (approx. 4.6 miles away); Scott County Courthouse (approx. 4.6 miles away); Scott County War Memorial (approx. 4.6 miles away); William Hayden English (approx. 4.6 miles away); Scott County's Carnegie Library (approx. 4.7 miles away); Scott County Home (approx. 5.4 miles away).

 Also see . . .
 Austin Indiana History.
 (Submitted on November 11, 2016, by Tom Bosse of Jefferson City, Tennessee.)

 Categories. • Industry & Commerce • Railroads & Streetcars • Settlements & Settlers •

 Credits.
 This page was last revised on November 12, 2016.
 This page originally submitted on November 11, 2016, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 121 times since then and 22 times this year.
+This page has been viewed 154 times since then.
 Photos: 1, 2, 3. submitted on November 11, 2016, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.